 The Barham Koondrook Bridge is one of the oldest lift span bridges on the Murray River.
 It is listed on the NSW State Heritage register and has to be retained for its heritage value.

 The review of environmental factors was displayed for community comment in March 2016 and a submissions report completed.

 The restoration of the Barham Koondrook Bridge was modified to include:

 - A pedestrian walkway attached to the outside of the existing upstream bridge trusses and lift span

 - Installation of a lift span maintenance ladder

 - Removal of the existing bridge pathway barrier

 The submissions report and review of environmental factors can be viewed in project documents.

-The draft urban design strategy recommends ways to preserve and enhance the heritage and cultural significance of Barham Koondrook Bridge and surrounding river landscape.
+The urban design strategy recommends ways to preserve and enhance the heritage and cultural significance of Barham Koondrook Bridge and surrounding river landscape.

 The draft strategy was displayed for community comment in November and December 2017.
 Eight formal submissions were received.
 We also received feedback at our stakeholder meetings and at the information kiosk held in Barham.